Ryankapa/rock-paper-scissors/README.md

 # rock-paper-scissors
-basic rock paper scissors game that is being played from the console.
+basic rock paper scissors game that you can play by running the game() command at the console screen.